 Life at Deloitte

-Audit & Advisory graduate and Captain of the Cork Ladies Football Team, Ciara O'Sullivan talks about balancing your work with your passion
+Audit & Assurance Graduate and Captain of the Cork Ladies Football Team, Ciara O'Sullivan talks about balancing your work with your passion.

 When did you start playing football and how did you end up on the Cork team?

 I started playing football with my club Mourneabbey when I was under 8 and when I was 11 I went for Cork under 14 trials.
 I was lucky enough to make that U14 panel and have been playing with various Cork teams since then.
 I have been a member of the Cork senior team for the last 9 years and this is my second year as captain of the team.

 How does your intensive training schedule for Cork compare to your training to become a Chartered Accountant?